yehohanan7/glock/README.md

 ## Introduction
-Glock is used to achieve consensus between different hosts using various persistent stores.
+Glock is used to achieve consensus between different hosts using a persistent stores.

 ### Glock with Cassandra